cloudogu/k8s-service-discovery/docs/operations/maintenance_mode_en.md

 Maintenance mode is a system state of the Ecosystem where external access to the EcoSystem is disabled.
 The mode is required when system critical processes are running.
-While maintenance mode is activated, a maintenance page is displayed for each access to Dogus. access to Dogus, a maintenance page is displayed.
+While maintenance mode is activated, a maintenance page is returned for each access to a Dogus.

 # Activate Maintenance Mode